-The educational philosophy of the PA Program emphasizes the practice of evidence-based, patient-centered medical care in an interprofessional team.
-Our integrated curriculum focuses on epidemiology, pathophysiology and treatment of medical and psychological conditions as well as wellness and disease prevention.
+The educational philosophy of the PA Program emphasizes the practice of evidence-based, patient-centered care within an interprofessional team.
+Our integrated curriculum focuses on epidemiology, pathophysiology and treatment of medical and psychological conditions, as well as wellness and disease prevention.
 We have developed an innovative training model that provides opportunities for team-based learning and practice with a wide variety of healthcare students and providers.
 The competencies of the BU PA graduate (Program Goals) and the educational objectives of the program are derived from the accreditation Standards of the ARC-PA, the Competencies of the Physician Assistant Profession, and our clinical practice experiences.

 Our Program fosters independent student learning, ethical conduct, educational responsibility and professionalism.
 The faculty of the PA Program and of the Boston University School of Medicine are devoted to cultivating lifelong learning skills in their students.

 The Boston University School of Medicine PA program is a 107 credit-hour professional degree program that spans over the course of 28 months.
 The program is divided in to two academic phases: Didactic and Clinical.
 The didactic phase, which begins in April of each year is 12 months in length and is divided in to three semesters.
 The clinical phase is 16 months in length and is comprised of 14 clinical clerkships and two months dedicated to thesis preparation.